supermegazinc/Android-BLE-Library/README.md

 * Characteristics are automatically discovered and subscribed to real time changes

 ## Controller
-BLEController is the class that centralice all the features above, so its the only instance you will create.
+BLEController is the class that centralize all the features above, so its the only instance you will create.

 # Installation